 Seriously.
 Not only will we build homes for families in need and change their lives, this trip will also change your life.
-Read one of the stories from last year.
+Read one of the stories.

 "Donating your time to work alongside a team of global citizens to build a house for those in need changes the lives of the volunteers as well as provides a home for a family in need.
 It's an opportunity to truly give back and directly help those who really need it.
 When you hand over the keys to the new homeowners at the end of the weekend, everyone's crying.
 It's just such a moving experience."Dan Tyre